grafana/grafana-operator/docs/docs/api.md

           Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.

-This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field depends on the
+DynamicResourceAllocation feature gate.

 This field is immutable.
 It can only be set for containers.<br/>